 In Search of the Rising Sun

-One day a man set out walking in search of the Rising Sun.
+One day a young man set out walking in search of the Rising Sun.

-This displeased the Lord who sat on high upon his throne watching over the traveller.
-So one day He willed it that the man should be allowed to actually catch up to his shadow.
-Suddenly the man saw that all this time he had been chasing after a ravaging and roaring lion lying in wait to devour him, and he quickly turned away and fled in great terror.
+This displeased the Lord who sat on High upon his throne watching over the traveller.
+So one day He willed it that the man should be allowed to catch his shadow.
+Suddenly the man saw that all the while he had been chasing after a ravaging and roaring lion lying in wait to devour him, and he quickly turned away and fled in terror.

 Finally one day the Lord in his infinite mercy decided that the weary traveller was ready, and He willed that his Wisdom should swoop down upon the man like a dove in flight.

-By this time the traveller had grown very old, and when the Spirit of the Lord descended upon him he was suddenly filled with great courage and he turned to face his shadow and saw that all the while he had only been running from a tiny and harmless little mouse.
-He immediately rent his garments, fell prostrate to the ground, and began to weep bitterly.
+By this time the traveller had grown very old, and when the Lord's Spirit descended upon him he was suddenly filled with great courage and he immediately turned to face his shadow and saw that he had been running only from a tiny and harmless little mouse.
+Upon seeing this he rent his garments, fell prostrate to the ground and began to weep bitterly.

-For it was at that moment that he realized that it is not the sun which journeys across the earth’s sky, but the earth which revolves around the sun, turning always as it travels and creating in its mystic and intimate dance with the sun and the moon the day and the night.
-And the shadow which he had spent so many years pursuing, and then fleeing, was but an illusion cast by none other than himself against the Eternal Light; an illusion which he had foolishly allowed to distract him from his journey, so that he had spent all of those years when he could have been moving forward only running around in circles.
+For it was at that moment that he realized that it’s not the sun which journeys across the earth’s sky, but the earth which revolves around the sun, turning always as it travels and creating in it's mystic and intimate dance with the sun and the moon the day and the night.
+And the shadow which he had spent so many years pursuing, and then fleeing, was but an illusion cast by none other than himself against the Eternal Light: an illusion which he had foolishly allowed to distract him from his journey so that he had spent all those years when he could have been moving ahead only running around in circles.

 © 1998-2018 Bryan Patrick Deno